life4/enc/README.md

 1. Under the hood, enc uses [cobra](https://github.com/spf13/cobra) Go library for describing CLI.
 And [cobra provides shell completion support](https://github.com/spf13/cobra/blob/main/shell_completions.md).
 If you run `enc completion bash -h` (or another shell name you use instead of `bash`), it will show you how you can activate autocomplete for your shell depending on your OS.
 1. Every command provides multiple aliases and shortcuts.
 For example, `enc key generate` can be abbreviated to `enc k g`.
 You can call the command with `-h` (`enc key generate -h`) to see what aliases it has.
+1. Most of the flags can also be abbreviated to the first letter.
+For example, you can use `-p` instead of `--password` in all commands.